We are one of the top Outfitters in Argentina and we have the strongest reputation in the United States of America for the best hunting experience.

 It is mainly brown with white cheeks and a red-based grey bill (young birds lack the pink).
 This duck feeds on aquatic plants and small creatures obtained by dabbling.
 The nest is on the ground under vegetation and near water.

 The Red Shoveler is cinnamon in color with dark spots, and a green speculum.
 The head and neck are grayish.
 They have a large dark spatula shaped bill.
 It is a denizen of large coastal lagoons, lakes, and estuaries.

 Rosybill Pochard Duck

-They are named for the drakes large, rosy colored bill that has a knob at the base.
-They nest on the ground among vegetation and lines the nest with down.
+They are named for the drake's large, rosy colored bill that has a knob at the base.
+They nest on the ground among vegetation and line the nest with down.

 White-faced Whistling Duck